Last updated: April 23, 2026

 - US 127: a north-south route that runs up the Sequatchie Valley and connects Marion County with the plateau

 Of these, the Monteagle Mountain grade on US 41 (and later I-24) has been a defining geographic bottleneck.
 The climb out of the Sequatchie Valley onto the Cumberland Plateau is long, steep, and often icy in winter, and has been the site of major truck accidents and weather-related closures throughout the 20th and 21st centuries.
+TDOT has kept records of multi-day closures at Monteagle during the January 1951 ice storm, the March 12 to 14, 1993 Superstorm (the "Storm of the Century"), the January 2002 ice event, several mid-2000s winter storms, and the February 2026 ice storm that drew ice-storm warnings for Monteagle and Marion County.
+Weather-related closures on Monteagle have repeatedly been among the most economically disruptive infrastructure events in the county, cutting Chattanooga-Nashville freight, stranding travelers at Monteagle lodging, and forcing rerouting through the Birmingham corridor.

-The Shelby Rhinehart Bridge
+The Shelby Rhinehart “Blue” Bridge

 The Shelby Rhinehart Bridge, locally known as the Blue Bridge for its distinctive blue steel arches, carries Tennessee State Route 156 over the Tennessee River at South Pittsburg.
 The bridge connects South Pittsburg to New Hope on the south bank and is one of the most recognizable landmarks in the county.
+The bridge opened in 1981 as a steel tied-arch structure 1,514 feet long, replacing a ferry crossing that had operated for more than 75 years.
+See the Blue Bridge subpage for detailed construction, design, and naming history.

 Interstate 24